LorenzoDOrtiz/portfolio-website/README.md

-Hello!
-I'm Lorenzo.
-I'm a software engineering student.
-Feel free to use my portfolio for your own needs.
-I am not a web developer, so the website is pretty rough.
-All I ask is that you leave the credit in the footer.
-Forks are appreciated so I can see any improvements anyone makes!
+Personal portfolio website.
+Feel free to use it for your own needs.